 Subtract the NEW TOTAL SPENDING AMOUNT in section two from your TOTAL LIQUID ASSETS in section three.
 If your result is positive, you may be ready to make a career change!
 That means you likely have enough reserved cash on hand to start a new career.

 If your result is negative, it’s probably not the best time to change careers.
 You might need to work on budgeting, or find assets to convert to cash.
 However, you now have a financial goal to work towards that will support a new career.

 Plan for Change with Guiding Wealth

 Changing careers is a big step.
-Though our Career Change Calculator can give you an idea if your finances are ready for that change, there are many other factors to consider, like loss of employee benefits, what to do with your old 401(k), and understanding what new benefits will be available at your new employer.
+Though our free Career Change Calculator can give you an idea if your finances are ready for that change, there are many other factors to consider, like loss of employee benefits, what to do with your old 401(k), and understanding what new benefits will be available at your new employer.
 Guiding Wealth can help you with all of that — and more.
 Learn more about working with Guiding Wealth’s Certified Financial Planner™ professionals today.